Warm up on a cold day (or avoid the stove on a hot one) with my delicious and easy Vegetable Crock Pot Lasagna!

 - 1 small onion, thinly sliced

-- 1 large pepper pepper (red, yellow, or orange, or combo), thinly sliced
+- 1 large bell pepper, thinly sliced (red, yellow, or orange)

 - 2 cloves garlic, minced